 People needing long-term, specialized care in the Tri-Cities now have access to a new care home.

 PORT COQUITLAM – People needing long-term, specialized care in the Tri-Cities now have access to a new care home.
-Nicola Lodge is a state-of-the-art facility, offering full residential care with specialized services for residents with dementia or complex needs.
+Nicola Lodge is a state-of-the-art facility, offering full long term care with specialized services for residents with dementia or complex needs.

 Each of the three interconnected buildings feature small neighbourhoods designed to promote friendship and wellness in a home-like environment.
 Residents can read a book from the library while relaxing by the saltwater fish tank, or sit in one of the outdoor courtyards and enjoy an ice cream from the in-house ice cream parlour.

-Nicola Lodge has 256 beds, of which 212 residential care beds and 26 mental health beds are publicly funded through Fraser Health.
+Nicola Lodge has 256 beds, of which 212 long term care beds and 26 mental health beds are publicly funded through Fraser Health.
 The remaining beds are private pay through Baltic Properties.

 “This brand new care home for Tri-Cities is an exciting development for us,” said Baltic Properties Ltd. managing partner Will McKay.
 “Nicola Lodge offers services designed to maximize independence and help residents feel comfortable, secure and cared for in a beautiful and modern new home.

-In 2013, the Tri-Cities were identified as one of four communities across the region in need of increased residential care capacity due to rapid growth in the senior’s population.
-Fraser Health has committed to opening 403 new residential care beds in the Tri-Cities, Surrey and White Rock.
-Baltic Properties was one of the successful proponents in the Tri-Cities for new residential care beds.
+In 2013, the Tri-Cities were identified as one of four communities across the region in need of increased long term care capacity due to rapid growth in the senior’s population.
+Fraser Health has committed to opening 403 new long term care beds in the Tri-Cities, Surrey and White Rock.
+Baltic Properties was one of the successful proponents in the Tri-Cities for new long term care beds.

 For media inquiries, please contact: